KatarinaGacina/java/README.md

 Improvements of previously implemented collections.

 Development of a simple language processor.
+*Note: For running ParserDemo, there is an example file provided in the example folder.*

 ## Third laboratory assigement:
 Parametrization of previously implemented collections.